-A pewter continuous hug token mounted on a luxury pearlescent card with silver foil polka dot accents.
+A pewter hug token mounted on a luxury pearlescent card with little heart details scattered behind the charm.

 The text reads..

 One continuous hug until I see you next time.

 The charm can be easily removed and kept in a pocket or a purse but the card has also been designed to sit into a credit card slot in a purse or wallet as a complete item.

 Supplied with a luxury silver envelope this an ideal token gift to drop into a greetings card.

 The card is the size of a credit card and measures 8.5 cms x 5.5 cms.